Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Conclusions

 \section{Conclusions}

 Asteroid flyby cycler orbits allow for multiple asteroid flybys with little $\Delta V$ consumption.
-This paper proposes a novel trajectory design approach of asteroid flyby cyclers utilizing the surrogate model via deep neural networks.
-The proposed architecture first creates the Earth-asteroid-Earth blocks containing free-return trajectory generation, initial screening, and the surrogate model of the trajectory optimization.
-These blocks allow us to search for good asteroid flyby sequences via beam search efficiently.
-Because machine learning techniques need gigantic databases, we also propose an efficient strategy that generates optimal trajectory databases by introducing pseudo-asteroids satisfying the Karush-Kuhn-Tucker conditions.
-The numerical application to JAXA's \destiny mission, an upcoming asteroid flyby mission, shows that the proposed method efficiently finds the asteroid flyby cycler trajectories.
+This paper proposes a novel trajectory design approach of asteroid flyby cyclers utilizing the surrogate model via deep neural networks. \majorred{The proposed architecture creates the Earth-asteroid-Earth blocks integrating the surrogate model with astrodynamics knowledge, such as free-return trajectories and Lambert's problem, to improve the prediction accuracy.
+The resulting surrogate models are reusable for different mission scenarios (different Earth departure epoch, hyperbolic excess velocity, and target asteroids) without re-training deep neural networks.
+Because machine learning-based trajectory design requires a computationally expensive gigantic database, we propose an efficient database generation strategy that can amplify the size of the optimal trajectory database by one order of magnitude by introducing pseudo-asteroids satisfying the Karush-Kuhn-Tucker conditions.
+These surrogate-based Earth-asteroid-Earth blocks allow us to search for good asteroid flyby sequences via beam search efficiently.} The numerical application to JAXA's \destiny mission, an upcoming asteroid flyby mission, shows that the proposed method \majorblue{is practically applicable to space mission design and} efficiently finds the asteroid flyby cycler trajectories.